AlexsLemonade/OpenPBTA-analysis/analyses/focal-cn-file-preparation/README.md

 ```
 bash analyses/focal-cn-file-preparation/run-prepare-cn.sh
 ```
+**Note**: The `run-bedtools.snakemake` script is implemented in `run-prepare-cn.sh` to run the bedtools coverage steps between the UCSC cytoband file and the samples in the copy number files produced in `02-add-ploidy-consensus.Rmd`.
+This script currently takes a while to run, and therefore slows down the processing speed of the main shell script `run-prepare-cn.sh`.

 Running the following from the root directory of the repository will run the steps for the original copy number call files (CNVkit and ControlFreeC) in addition to the consensus SEG file: